ahhatem/devops-exercises/web/README.md

 ###  NOTE this app uses two env variables:

-- PORT: the listening PORT
+- PORT: the listening PORT.
+With docker-compose, use port 5000 since this is hardcoded in docker-compose
-- API_HOST: the full url to call the API app
+- API_HOST: the full url to call the API app in the form of: http://API-url:API-Port

 These two variables need to be set with docker-compose (WEB_PORT, API_HOST).